Morfly/bazel-gen/examples/README.md

 Each generation example consists of 2 directories:

-- `config` - contains project that contains a configuration for the project to be generated.
+- `config` - contains the configuration for the project to be generated.
 Entry point is `Main.kt` file.
 - `generated-project` - contains generated Bazel project.